KennyVilella/excavator_simulator_mujoco/plugin/soil/README.md

 In the current implementation, several key elements are hardcoded so that the model must satisfy these requirements for the soil plugin to work
 - The terrain `HField` must be called `terrain`.
 - Two `Hfield` should be added for the bucket soil called `bucket soil 1` and `bucket soil 2`.
-- The size of the three `HField` mentionned above should be consistent.
+- The size of the three `HField` mentioned above should be consistent.
 - The bucket dimension and shape are hardcoded.
-If the user wnats to change the bucket/model used, it is then necessary to update the bucket dimension directly in the soil plugin.
+If the user wants to change the bucket/model used, it is then necessary to update the bucket dimension directly in the soil plugin.

 ## Parameter list
 The plugin has the following parameters: